16 Rolling Pin Substitutes to Get That Dough Flat Now

 If your mug has one of those lids that stick out, you can use it without the lid.
 Again, be sure that it’s clean and used parchment paper to cover it if needed.

-Not many households might have a tortilla press, but if your house is among the ones that do, then you’re in luck because you have a great DIY rolling pin on hand.
+Not many households might have a tortilla press to make their own custom types of tortillas, but if your house is among the ones that do, then you’re in luck because you have a great DIY rolling pin on hand.

 Just place your dough at the center of the press, and press down partially to flatten it to the desired thickness.

 Look in your garage for PVC piping leftover from plumbing projects and you might just find one of the perfect length and thickness to replace your rolling pin.
 You could even cut a longer one to the size you need.